Israeli author Ayelet Gundar-Goshen tackles racism in new novel | DW | 13.07.2021

 "But on the other hand, I was relieved when I came back because I am very rooted in Hebrew and in the Israeli culture, even if I criticize this culture and the politics," she said.
 "This is my home."

-Ayelet Gundar-Goshen's novel, originally in Hebrew, has been published in German as Wo der Wolf lauert by Kain & Aber.
+Ayelet Gundar-Goshen's novel, originally in Hebrew, has been published in German as Wo der Wolf lauert by Kein & Aber.
 An English translation has not yet been released.

 This article was translated from German by Louisa Schaefer.